JSAbrahams/mamba/doc/grammar.md

 A module denotes a single source file, and can be one of the following:
 * A `program`: A script, which is to be executed.
     * May contain functions, which are only visible to the script itself.
-* A `type`   : An interface which may denote the type of a certain class of object.
+* A `interface` : An interface which may denote the type of a certain class of object.
-    * Contains a collection of definitions, immutable assignements, and functions.
-All may be viewed as properties of the type.
+    * Contains a collection of definitions, immutable assignments, and functions.
+All may be viewed as properties of the interface.
 As such, these are all publicly visible.
-    * All `util` and `class` that implement `type` must assign to the definitions.
+    * All `util` and `class` that implement `interface` must assign to the definitions.
+    * It may contain functions with a body which are the default implementation.
+This may not be overwritten.
+As such, these should only be used to implement behaviour that is always the same for the type, as `class`es that actually implement the `interface` will not be able to overwrite it.
 * A `util`   : A collection of functions and immutable assignments.
 * A `class`  : A collection of functions that act upon encapsulated data.
     * Contains a collection of assignments and functions.
 All assignments and functions are public.
-    * A function or immutable-assignment may be prepended with `util` to make it static.
     * A function or assignment may be prepended with `private` to make it only visible within this module.

-Note that there is no inheritance.
+    * A class may not inherit from another class as in other OOP languages.
+Composition is enforced.
+      To avoid having to implement functions in the derived classes if they are only being forwarded, the `forward` keyword may be used.
+This allows us to pick what behaviour is deferred to the containing object and what behaviour is implemented.
+      Inheritance is therefore still indirectly possible, but discouraged, and made more explicit.
+One can look at the class file and will know exactly what properties it has without having to read any classes it may inherit from.